OzanBtw/midas-tax-calc/README.md

 - An **EVDS API key**.
 Visit the [EVDS website](https://evds2.tcmb.gov.tr/) and log in to generate your API key.
 - Monthly account extracts (in PDF) from the **Midas** app.
 Download all monthly extracts from the Midas app and place them in `source/extracts/pdf/` relative to the project root.

+After running the app for the first time, you will be prompted to enter and provide these.

+> [!WARNING]
-> ⚠️ **Important:** All extracts must be included.
+> All extracts must be included.
 Missing files may cause incorrect tax calculations or app crashes.

-After running the app for the first time, you will be prompted to enter and provide these.

-## Notes

-The tax calculations provided by this tool are **for informational purposes only**.
-Users are solely responsible for any decisions or consequences that result from using this data for official tax filings.

 ## License